-As Big Tech gets better and more sophisticated at collecting (and using) your data, finding a secure browser is as important as ever.
-While the Windows operating system (for PCs) comes pre-installed with Microsoft Edge as the default browser, Edge usually scores among the worst on user privacy and security.
-Many Windows users download an alternative browser.
+As Big Tech’s data collection gets more sophisticated, finding a secure browser is as important as ever.
+While Microsoft Edge is the default browser for PCs running the Windows operating system, Edge usually scores among the worst browsers for privacy.
+This leads many Windows users to try an alternative browser.

 In this article, we’ll give an overview of browser security and privacy, and review some of the most secure browsers for Windows.
 We’ll also consider speed, convenience, and ease of use.

 Ensuring secure and private browsing on Windows PCs

 Using a secure browser is critical to protecting your browsing activity from prying eyes.
 If this info gets exposed, you may be more vulnerable to hackers and malware.
 In general, two main elements are necessary to browse safely: security and privacy.

 Browser security looks at the safety of your browser and the extensions you use.
 For example, it’s essential to consider how easy it is for a hacker to access the data stored in your browser, including credit card data, app passwords, and more.
 Browser security ensures your online data is harder to gain access to.